Anxiety and Panic Attacks

 So the process starts at a neurological level in the brain.
 It could be argued that anxiety itself is its own neurological symptom.
 After all, anxiety can change neurotransmitter levels in your brain causing them to send unusual signals to the rest of your body that actually effect all your nervous systems and causes real sensations/symptoms.

-The forebrain is the area most affected in people with anxiety disorders.
+The forebrain is the area most affected in people with anxiety and panic attacks disorders.
 The limbic system, which is involved in storing memories and creating emotions, is also thought to play a central role in processing all anxiety-related information.
 Both the locus coeruleus and the dorsal raphe project to the septohippocampal circuit, which in turn projects to other areas of the limbic system that mediate anxiety.
 The hippocampus and amygdala are of particular importance, as they are interconnected and also project to both subcortical and cortical nuclei.
 The amygdala fires off the fight, flight or freeze reaction in the brain then floods the body with adenine.
 It is the increased activity of the amygdala that causes the symptoms of anxiety and panic.
 It acually happens like this freeze, fight or flight.

 Normally after each anxiety event, the amygdala resets itself to a normal level.
 But if we continue to experience anxiety or stress over a long period of time, our amygdala is modified and becomes fixed at a high anxiety level.
 In other words it is in the on position and needs to be switched off.